tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/get-synonym-map.md

 ---
 # Get Synonym Map (Azure Search Service REST API)
 > [!NOTE]
->  Synonyms is a preview feature, exempt from the service level agreement (SLA).
-Query requests that call preview APIs are not covered by the SLA and are not intended to be used in production code.
+> Synonyms is a preview feature and is not intended to be used in production code.
+Preview features are subject to change and are exempt from the service level agreement (SLA).

+## Request
   The **Get Synonym Map** operation gets the synonym map definition from Azure Search.

 ```
 GET https://[service name].search.windows.net/synonymmaps/[synonymmap name]?api-version=[api-version]